makerdao/mips/MIP20/mip20.md

 ## Sentence summary

-This proposal provides a smart contract implementation of `Vox`, a module which adjusts the target price of Dai according to a governance defined rate, allowing the institution of negative effective interest rates.
+This proposal provides a smart contract implementation of `Vox`, a module which adjusts the target price of DAI according to a governance defined rate, allowing the institution of negative effective interest rates.

 ## Paragraph summary

-The Dai Stablecoin System is intended to reliably maintain DAI's exchange rate with respect to a reference asset (USD).
+The Dai Stablecoin System is intended to reliably maintain dai's exchange rate with respect to a reference asset (USD).
 Certain parameters of the System, such as the Stability Fee, are administered by Maker governance on an ongoing basis in response to evolving market conditions.
 This MIP implements the `Vox` module, which allows Maker governance to institute negative effective interest rates.
+In contrast to the Target Rate Feedback Mechanism (TRFM), the mechanism in this proposal does not adjust rates algorithmically using a DAI price oracle.
+Instead, the target rate is set directly by governance, similary to how the Stability Fees and Dai Savings Rate are set today.

 ## Component summary